Skip to main content

 this

-off(event, listener): this
+on<E>(event, listener): this

-Remove a listener for a lifecycle event.
+Register a listener for a lifecycle event.
+The listener receives the event-specific payload.

 Parameters